ramvibhakar/skiing_in_singapore/README.md

 	python skiing_in_singapore.py

-The program took less than a minute to publish results on a Macbook pro.
+The program took 8 seconds to publish results on a Macbook pro.